mi3nts/summer2019/shrey/DailyNotes.md

 void loop() {
   Serial.print("---\n");
   Serial.println("Vis: "); Serial.println(SI1145.ReadVisible());
-  Serial.println("IR: "); Serial.println(SI1145.ReadIR());
+  Serial.println("IR: ");
+  Serial.println(SI1145.ReadIR());
   //the real UV value must be div 100 from the reg value , datasheet for more information.
-  Serial.println("UV: ");  Serial.println((float)SI1145.ReadUV()/100);
+  Serial.println("UV: ");
+  Serial.println(float(SI1145.ReadUV())/100);
   delay(1000);
 }
 ~~~~

-- Baudrate had to be altered from 9600 to 115200 however due to unknown reasons, even when Serial.begin was run with an argument of 9600.
-It could be a bug in the Nano or maybe it is just how the sensor transmitts information.
+- Receiving baud rate had to be altered from 9600 to 115200 however due to unknown reasons, even when Serial.begin was run with an argument of 9600.
+It could be a bug in the Nano or maybe it is just how the SI114X sensor transmitts information.